eddyystop/gulp-mithril-components/README.md

 </ul>
 ```

-You may also use pure Mithril:
+You may also use just idiomatic Mithril:
 ```
 <!--js: ../templates/dropdownTmpl.js -->
 <!-- Bootstrap button dropdown, just Mithril -->